 Workers’ compensation benefits in Boca Raton reimburse injured employees for some of their losses, including medical expenses and lost wages.
 To be eligible for benefits, your employer must have workers’ compensation insurance, and you must have been hurt at work or as a result of an occupational incident.
 Depending on the nature and extent of an employee’s injuries, compensation may include payments for temporary total or partial disability, permanent total disability, and permanent impairment benefits.

 Additional benefits may include mileage, vocational rehabilitation, or death and funeral expenses if a workplace injury is fatal.
-The workers’ comp attorneys at Kogan & DiSalvo could explain which benefits an injured employee may be entitled to based on their injuries.
+The Boca Raton workers’ compensation attorneys at Kogan & DiSalvo could explain which benefits an injured employee may be entitled to based on their injuries.

 Workers’ Compensation and Future Needs